 we review acoustic and auditory phonetics.

 In the second semester, we begin with an introduction to phonology and rule-based phonological analysis.
-After the midterm, we move on to analyses with interacting rules and, later, introduce Optimality Theory.
+After the midterm, we move on to analyses with interacting rules and, if time permits, introduce Optimality Theory.

 There are three main goals of this course: